Greenforest I/O

 Article How Much Radio Do You Actually Need?

-Radio is an inherited stack of analog front ends, mixers, ADCs, filters, oscillators, and DSP habits.
+Radio is an inherited stack of analog front ends, mixers, ADCs, filters, oscillators, and digital processing habits.
 I wanted to know which parts were necessary.

 The page preserves the one-pin FPGA receiver and one-pin resonant-tank transmitter chain, including the Verilog follow-up and the limits of the evidence.